-These series are some of the best that Netflix has to offer.
-So cool down, click play, and check out the ten best fantasy shows available on Netflix in August.
+These series are some of the best out there.
+So settle in, click play, and check out the best fantasy shows available on Netflix.

 What if the Devil did actually have a heart?
 This fun, dark drama-comedy series focuses on the titular character after he becomes dissatisfied with his throne in Hell.
 When Satan retires to Los Angeles, he indulges in his greatest loves: wine and women.
 However, everything changes when someone is murdered outside of his club and Lucifer meets a detective named Chloe whose inherent kindness intrigues him.